bitbrain-za/judge/README.md

-# Judge 23.1.1

-The aim is to have an application that will score code kata challenges.

-Features:
+# Welcome to the Judge!

+This purpose of this application is to mediate your submissions to the code challenge.
+It will run your submission and record the results, adding them to the scoreboard.
+It can also let you view the scoreboard in a variety of different ways.

+## Features
  - Generates a random data set
  - Invokes the challenger program, passes the data set and records execution time
  - Updates a MYSQL database with the player name and results.
  - Posts the results to a teams channel

 ## Dependencies
  - libssl-dev
  - [mySql](https://linuxhint.com/installing_mysql_workbench_ubuntu/)

-## usage
+## Usage

-### Scoreboard
+### 1. Scoreboard

 - `-p` REQUIRED Prints the score board (use `-n` to limit the lines printed)
 - `-l` OPTIONAL Number of entries to print (if not provided the entire table is returned)